 You can generate a cookie policy through a service, hire a lawyer to draft one for you, or create your own from scratch.
 Whichever option you choose, ensure your cookie policy meets GDPR transparency standards — namely, being comprehensive, clear, and accessible to users.

 Notice in the example above how the cookie category is listed, followed by the cookies that are classified under that category.
-Furthermore, each cookie description links out to any corresponding policies to which users should be given access.
+Each cookie description links out to any related policies to which users should be given access.

-Lastly, note the brief description of the cookie category.
-While this isn’t a distinct GDPR requirement, you should strive to make your cookie policy as user-friendly and comprehensible as possible.
+Note the brief description of the cookie category and the understandable GDPR cookie consent language.
+While this isn’t a distinct GDPR requirement, you should strive to make your cookie policy as user-friendly and understandable as possible.

 Step 3: Configure and Activate Your Cookie Consent Banner